King Ottokar's Sceptre: Synopsis

 With the aid of Thomson and Thompson, who have recently arrived in Syldavia, Tintin discovers how the conspirators smuggled out the sceptre from the Castle and pursues the thieves, first by car and then on foot across the mountains.
 He is able to prevent the sceptre being carried over the border into neighbouring Borduria, discovering a letter on one of the conspirators.
 It reveals that the plot has been orchestrated by Müsstler, a political agitator who runs both the Syldavian Iron Guard and the Zyldav Zentral Revolutzionär Komitzät (ZZRK), a subversive organization which intends to have Borduria invade and annex Syldavia.
 Entering Borduria, Tintin commandeers a fighter plane and heads to Klow, but the Syldavian military shoot him down.
 Parachuting, he continues to Klow by foot, returning the sceptre to the King on St. Vladimir's Day and securing the monarchy.
-In return, the king makes Tintin a Knight of the Order of the Golden Pelican; the first foreigner to receive the honour.
-Tintin later learns that the imposter was Alembick's twin brother after police arrest Müsstler and rescue Professor Alembick.
+In return, the king makes Tintin a Knight of the Order of the Golden Pelican, making him the first foreigner to receive the honour.
+Tintin later learns that the imposter was Alembick's twin brother after police arrest Müsstler and rescue the real Alembick.
 Afterwards, Tintin and the Thompsons take a flying boat home.